-Lazarus was not a disciple—at least, not one who followed Jesus around.
-Lazarus stayed at home, and it’s a good thing he did, for his home provided an important base for Jesus on His trips to Jerusalem.
+John was a disciple, a learner, a junior, but Lazarus was simply a friend.
+Not one of those who followed Jesus around, Lazarus stayed at home, and it’s a good thing he did, for his home provided an important base for Jesus on His trips to Jerusalem.

 Lazarus lived in Bethany, a village about two miles from the city, just across the Mount of Olives.
 There Jesus could relax, removed from the public eye, and there he could eat good food provided by Martha, and enjoy the company of a family who really loved and understood Him, including Martha’s sister Mary and their brother Lazarus.